sunfall/caethboards/README.md

 # caethboards

-Caeth, Noc, and Noeth boards of various sizes for playing different connection games.
+This repository contains various artisanal, hand-crafted Caeth, Noc, and Noeth boards of many sizes and styles for your board game playing enjoyment.

-These boards are released into the public domain and are best played with colored pencils, preferably four in two sets of related shades, one for the voting edges or points and one for the cells themselves.
-Alternately, using the _flood fill_ or _paint bucket_ tool in most paint programs will work as a way to play with these boards on the computer, whether via PBeM or Google Drive or what have you.
+These boards are released into the public domain and are best played with colored pencils, preferably four in two sets of related shades.
+Give each player one of the sets, and have them use one color for the undergame voting cells and the other for the won overgame cells when successfully claimed.

+Alternately, using the _flood fill_ or _paint bucket_ tool in most paint
+programs will work as a way to play with these boards on the computer, whether via PBeM or Google Drive or what have you.

 Pre-rendered American letter-sized versions are in the `pdf/` directory.
 The Inkscape source SVGs are in `src/`.

 # The metarules

+All of the metarules used by these boards are voting or majority "mutators" that you can use to modify a number of different board games (hereafter the *overgames*); they work best with connection games, and in particular ones where pieces are placed on the board and never moved or removed afterwards, although they can be modified to handle piece removal.

 ## Caeth

-Caeth is a voting/majority metarule that you can use to modify a number of games (hereafter the *overgame*); it works best with connection games, and in particular ones where pieces are placed on the board and never moved or removed afterwards.

-In the Caeth metarule version of a game, each adjacent cell has an edge between them as part of the Caeth *undergame*.
-Players take turns shading one of those edges per turn; use the pie rule for the first move.
-When any overgame cell has half or more of its edges claimed by a single player, it is claimed by that player.
-A player wins by winning the overgame by its standard win condition (connecting both sides, all three sides, etc.), counting _only_ the overgame cells.
-The edges are not considered part of any connection.
+With the Caeth metarule, every pair of adjacent cells has an edge between them as part of the Caeth *undergame*.
+Players take turns claiming one of those edges per turn; use the pie rule for the first move.
+An overgame cell is immediately claimed by a player when that player controls half or more of the Caeth edges into that cell; a single edge may trigger more than one overgame claim at the same time.

+A player wins a Caeth metarule game _only by winning the overgame by its standard win condition (connecting both sides, all three sides, etc.)_, counting **only** the overgame cells.
+The edges are not considered part of any overgame connection.

 ## Noc

-The Noc metarule is similar to the Caeth metarule, except the undergame involves cells rather than edges that lie at the adjoining or "meeting points" of the cells of the grid.
-In a hexagonal tiling, that means most Noc cells count for three cells rather than just two.
+The Noc metarule is similar to the Caeth metarule, except the undergame involves cells that lie at the adjoining or "meeting points" of the cells of the grid.
+In a hexagonal tiling, that means most Noc cells are votes for three cells rather than just two.
 It is named in honor of ConHex, which uses a custom board but a closely-related version of this mechanism.

 ## Noeth

-Noeth is a combination of both Noc and Caeth, with the nodes for both on the same grid.
-It uses a modified 1-2-2-2... move protocol; the first player fills in any node, and from then on each player fills in two nodes if and only if they are one Noc node and one Caeth node *and* they do not share any overgame cells.
-If they cannot meet those criteria, they instead fill in any single node.
+Noeth is a combination of both Noc and Caeth, with the undergame cells for both on the same grid.
+It uses a modified 1-2-2-2... move protocol; the first player fills in any undergame cell, and from then on each player fills in two undergame cells _if and only if_ they are one Noc cell and one Caeth cell *and* those two choices do not share any overgame cells.
+If they cannot meet those criteria, or for some reason wish not to do so (possible in a game like Havannah), they instead claim any single undergame cell.

+## Near-Noeth

+Near-Noeth is identical to Noeth, except that the criteria for dual claiming is as follows: you fill in two undergame cells _if and only if_ they are one Noc cell and one Caeth cell *and* those two choices share **precisely one** overgame cell.
+As in standard Noeth, an inability to do so (or a choice not to) results in claiming a single undergame cell.

-# The layouts
+# The boards themselves

 The boards are named based on which metarule they're meant for (`caeth-`, `noc-`, or `noeth-`), and then come in various sizes and variants: